 Jennifer Lawrence Wore the Anti-Trend Shoe Style That French Women Love

-Ballet flats have been a favorite among the fashion set for a few years now and have proven to even transcend seasons.
+Ballet flats have been a favourite among the fashion set for a few years now and have proven to even transcend seasons.
 (Think flats with socks.)
-They offer a refreshing change from sandals and sneakers and are a perfect choice when you're ready to give your feet a break from heels.
+They offer a refreshing change from sandals and trainers and are a perfect choice when you're ready to give your feet a break from heels.

 If you're drawn to this staple style (and who wouldn't be?), scroll down to see the pair Lawrence chose and find similar options that will perfectly complement what's already in your closet.